rjrodger/gubu/README.md

 ### Option defaults and validation

-Let's say you have a server that needs to run on a given host and port, but by default should run on *localhost* on port 8080.
+Let's say you have a server that needs to run on a given host and port, but by default should run on `localhost` on port `8080`.
 The host should be a non-empty string, and the port should be a number.

 ```js